Headache associated with hormonal fluctuations

 Pyridoxamine 5'-phosphate oxidase deficiency.
 Pyridoxamine 5'-phosphate oxidase deficiency (PNPOD; OMIM #610090) is caused by homozygous or compound heterozygous mutation in the PNPO gene (OMIM #603287) on chromosome 17q21.
+Human PNPO has an allosteric pyridoxal 5'-phosphate binding site that plays a crucial role in regulation of the enzyme and consequently in the regulation of vitamin B6 metabolism (17).
 This condition has also been called PNPO-related neonatal epileptic encephalopathy.
-To date only about 20 cases have been reported (Brautigam et al 2002; Clayton et al 2003; 134; 178; 156; 214).
+To date only about 20 cases have been reported (141; 185; 163; 221).
 Deficiency of pyridox(am)ine 5’-phosphate oxidase impairs pyridoxal 5’-phosphate synthesis and recycling.

-Pyridoxamine 5'-phosphate oxidase deficiency is an autosomal-recessive inborn error of metabolism resulting in vitamin B6 deficiency that manifests with severe neonatal-onset seizures and subsequent encephalopathy (178).
-Affected individuals are often born premature with fetal distress (ie, low Apgar scores and/or requiring intubation) to consanguineous parents (Brautigam et al 2002; Clayton et al 2003; 134).
+Pyridoxamine 5'-phosphate oxidase deficiency is an autosomal-recessive inborn error of metabolism resulting in vitamin B6 deficiency that manifests with severe neonatal-onset seizures and subsequent encephalopathy (185).
+Affected individuals are often born premature with fetal distress (ie, low Apgar scores and/or requiring intubation) to consanguineous parents (141).
 All patients presented in the neonatal period with recurrent myoclonic and clonic contractions, tonic jerks, or hemiclonic seizures, accompanied by rolling or rotary eye movements and oxygen desaturation.
 Seizures typically begin on the first day of life and in the absence of treatment often rapidly progress to status epilepticus.
-Patients carrying the missense mutation c(674G> A) p(R225 H) of the PNPO gene may have a more severe epileptic phenotype because of their lower residual PNPO activity (115).
+Patients carrying the missense mutation c(674G> A) p(R225 H) of the PNPO gene may have a more severe epileptic phenotype because of their lower residual PNPO activity (122).
 In addition, some cases reported a faltering or high-pitched cry, hypersalivation, rhythmic orobuccal movements, encephalopathy, and hypertonia.
-EEG showed burst-suppression patterns and/or discontinuous tracings (Brautigam et al 2002; Clayton et al 2003; 156), though 1 patient was reported with centrotemporal spikes with rare generalized spike-wave bursts (214).
+EEG showed burst-suppression patterns and/or discontinuous tracings (163), though 1 patient was reported with centrotemporal spikes with rare generalized spike-wave bursts (221).

 Biochemical analysis of cerebrospinal fluid and urine suggested aromatic L-amino acid decarboxylase deficiency, though frequently with additional features of raised glycine, threonine, taurine, and histidine, and low arginine; genetic defects in the AADC gene (OMIM #107930) were excluded in these cases.
 Laboratory studies also show hypoglycemia, acidosis, anemia, leukopenia, thrombocytopenia, and coagulopathy.
 Serial brain imaging shows progressive hypomyelination and global atrophy.